HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

    - Description: Name for the version

 - Parameter: $versid
-   - Type: int
+   - Type: varchar
-   - Description: Unique version ID
+   - Description: ID of the course version to be updated or created

 - Parameter: $motd
    - Type: varchar